Dimitris-Gs/KomvosApp-/README.md

 npm install
 ```

 * Go to node_modules directory and delete bootstrap module.
-Otherwise, when you run the app it will automatically take some files from modules and pass them to assets.
-In some files it will create conflicts with sails and js and the app will not run properly.
+Otherwise, when you run the app it will automatically run some files that will create conflicts and the app will not run properly.
 ## Create tables in database

 * Navigate to config > models.js file and change migrate property's value to 'alter'.